-Sensor sensitive surface of any thermo-optical device effectively absorb IR radiation and almost doesn’t emit it.
-Sometimes if optical scheme of the device was designed wrong distribution of background light noise is very non uniform.
-In center of image can be seen dark spot.
-This happens when image of the sensor is reflected by some surface and focused on image plane.
-As result we can see image of the sensor in the form of dark spot (because of its low radiating capacity).
-A correctly designed optical system excludes existence of the echo image of the sensor.
+The sensor sensitive surface of any thermo-optical device absorbs IR radiation and almost doesn’t emit it.
+If the device optical scheme has the wrong distribution, the background light noise is very non uniform.
+In the center of the image, dark spots can be seen.
+This happens when the image of the sensor is reflected by some surface and focused on the image plane.
+As a result, we can see the sensor image in the form of a dark spot (because of its low radiating capacity).
+A correctly designed optical system excludes the existence of the echo sensor image.

 The temperature coefficient of refractive index

 The value of the refractive index of some optical materials used in optical IR devices production strongly depends on temperature variations.
 This can lead to degradation of optical quality and distortion of obtained data.
 The temperature coefficient of the refractive index dictates how strong the variation of the temperature effect on the optical material refractive index.
 The lower this coefficient, the lower the temperature impact.

 To increase the thermal stability of the IR optical device, consideration of the temperature coefficient is required.